Olszewskidev/lens-up/README.md

 3. Run your `docker desktop` application.

 4. In the main project directory (`lens-up`), where the `docker-compose.yml` file is located, run the command `docker-compose build`.
-This will build 7 necessary LensUp images.
-After completing these steps, you should see new images in the Docker Desktop application.
+This will build 7 necessary LensUp images. **The first time build may take a few minutes (up to 10 minutes).** After completing these steps, you should see new images in the Docker Desktop application.

    ![lens-up-docker-images](/docs/lens-up-docker-images.png)